 Oiling and Care

-Oiling a cricket bat is the first stage in preparation.
+Oiling is the first stage in the cricket bat preparation process.
 This keeps moisture within the fibres and helps to prevent splitting and cracking.
-Raw linseed oil is traditionally used in this process.
+Raw linseed oil is traditionally used in the oiling process.

-It is important not to over oil the bat so an initial light coat should be applied, using a cloth, to the face, edges and toe (note: if you are not familiar with the specific cricket bat parts yet, you should definitely read through our guide first).
+It is important not to apply too much oil, so an initial light coat should be applied, using a cloth, to the face, edges and toe (note: if you are not familiar with the specific cricket bat parts yet, you should definitely read through our guide first).
 Avoid the splice and any stickers.
-Leave to dry for 24 hours and then wipe away any oil that hasn’t been absorbed.
+Leave to dry for 24 hours in a horizontal position and then wipe away any oil that hasn’t been absorbed.
 At this point, rub the bat gently with very light sandpaper before applying one more fine coating of oil.

 Note: If you want to apply new stickers to your bat, do it after the knocking-in process!

 Storage is also important in these early stages and it’s imperative to avoid damp conditions.